Self-supervised Learning for Semi-supervised Temporal Language Grounding: Our Approach

-The \textbf{time lagging} perturbation performs random disturbance to a feature sequence.
-Given a sequential video feature $\bm{V}$, we randomly select a small segment $r=[r_s,r_e], (1\le r_s \le r_e \le T)$ and temporally flip the features within the segment.
-Previous work~\cite{Wang2021} performs temporal feature flipping which flips the whole feature sequence.
-The difference between temporal feature flipping and time lagging is that, temporal feature flipping reverses the whole feature while the time lagging randomly selects a small local segment.
-Thus time lagging retains more semantic information and temporal structure than temporal feature flipping. ~\cite{Wang2021} is applied to temporal action localization, which emphasizes more on contextual correlation.
-In the temporal language grounding task, besides contextual correlation, the cross-modal dependency is equally important.
-Flipping the whole video sequence makes it more difficult to align the sentence and video.
-Therefore, our time lagging is a more appropriate data augmentation technique for temporal language grounding.
+\textbf{Time lagging.} As shown in Figure~\ref{fig:framework}, the time lagging perturbation performs random temporal disturbance to a feature sequence.
+Given a sequential video feature $\bm{V}$, we randomly select a small segment $r=[r_s,r_e], (1\le r_s \le r_e \le T, \frac{(r_e-r_s)}{T}\le 4\%)$ and randomly shuffle the features along the channel dimension within the segment.
+We keep the channel permutation temporally consistent to avoid overly perturbing the semantics.
+Previous work~\cite{Wang2021} performs temporal feature flipping which flips the whole feature sequence along the temporal dimension.
+The difference between temporal feature flipping and time lagging is that temporal feature flipping reverses the whole feature while the time lagging randomly selects a small local segment and shuffles those features along the channel dimension.
+Thus time lagging retains more semantic information and temporal structure than temporal feature flipping. ~\cite{Wang2021} is applied to temporal localization of actions, which is usually less complex and less sensitive to temporal flipping.
+In the temporal language grounding task, however, the temporal structure is critical for localizing the sentence and flipping the whole video sequence can dramatically change the semantics of a video.
+Thus our designed time lagging is a more suitable perturbation for TLG.

-The \textbf{time scaling} perturbation temporally scales the sequence video feature with different playback rates.
-Given a playback rate $\theta$, the scaling sequence video feature is constructed by equidistant sampling features along the temporal dimension and the resulting video feature length is $T' = \frac{1}{\theta} T$.
-The time scaled features can be regarded as video event representations with different playback rates but the same semantics, thus perturbing the playback rates leads to more attention being paid to the global video semantics.